ON THIS PAGE

 A ban on industrial trans-fat usage is the most effective method of insuring that these substances are not posing health risks in our society.

-- mandatory labelling of packaged goods, including information on the trans fat or partially hydrogenated oil contents to enable the public to make informed choices
+- Compulsory labelling of packaged goods, including information on the trans fat or partially hydrogenated oil contents to enable the public to make informed choices

-- encouraging manufacturers to voluntarily change their food processing methods
+- Engaging manufacturers to voluntarily change their food processing methods

 Compulsory labelling for iTFOs and PHOs is somewhat, but not 100%, effective in restricting trans fat from our diet.
 Many customers are not familiar with the terminology used on the labels or on the ingredients list and some labelling laws have loopholes, allowing manufacturers to conceal the real iTFOs and PHOs contents. (read more..)